sambit-giri/ska_eor_inference/WST_LoS/README.md

 $$

 We then concatenate these two summaries into our final statistic.
 To ensure that the covariances are well-conditioned we use $j_z$ = 1,2.
 These are then saved in HDF5 format and used in `Fisher_Tutorial_with_noise.py` to calculate the Fisher Matrices, that are saved in the `output` folder.
-In the `output` folder, there are files that have 'Corrected_ .txt', these are in line with the other Fisher matrices, where only the fiducial simulations are noised.
-The files without 'Corrected_ .txt', are where all simulations are noised.
+In the `output` folder, there are files that have 'Corrected', these are in line with the other Fisher matrices, where only the fiducial simulations are noised.
+The files without 'Corrected', are where all simulations are noised.
 This is, in effect, a proxy for an MCMC, albeit an inaccurate proxy that assumes a Gaussian Likelihood.

-As one can see from `Fisher_Tutorial_with_noise.py`, the results for the covariance are not convergent.
-This will have an impact on the final results.